 For additional information about the xthwinv command, see the xthwinv(8) man page.

-Note: If you have blades powered down when you want to upgrade your software, see the CLEinstall(8) man page for which xthwinv file to use during your upgrade process.
+Note: If you have blades powered down when you want to upgrade your software, see the CLEinstall(8) man page for instructions on using the --xthwinvxmlfile option during your upgrade process.